 - All plate screws are Countersunk M5 * 20’s

-- The red and green bearing blocks take M6 countersinks (leave them loose)
+- The HGW20 bearing blocks take M6 countersinks (leave them loose)

 - Do install the Flanged Bearings, Acme Thread, Hardened Shafts and Pillow Block bearings at this time so that it doesn’t have to come apart during the installation of the Z-Axis.

 - The tolerance of the 6 holes for the shafts and flanged bearings is very tight!
-You will likely have to lightly sand the inside of the holes with some emery cloth to install the shafts and bearings, this is a pain but by design and necessary.
+You may have to lightly sand the inside of the holes with some emery cloth or tap with a soft to install the shafts and bearings, this is a pain but by design and necessary.